yang0920colostate/AuAc/README.md

    - Used in `Chiu_AuAc_Standard_2022_module.py`

-   - Available in this Github repository.
+   - Available in this GitHub repository.

 3. `Chiu_AuAc_Standard_2022_module.py`: ***PLEASE DO NOT MODIFY THE CONTENT***

-   - This is a `python` module that contains one function: `Chiu_AuAc_Standard_2022()`.
+   - This is a `python` module contains one function: `Chiu_AuAc_Standard_2022()`.
 The function performs the following tasks:

-      - Inititialze the Artificial Neural Network (ANN) with the trained weights and bias loaded from the `Chiu_AuAc_Standard_2022_model.hdf5` file
+      - Initialize the Artificial Neural Network (ANN) with the trained weights and bias loaded from the `Chiu_AuAc_Standard_2022_model.hdf5` file

       - Scale the "Input_Data" with the scaling information obtained from the training dataset

       - Make predictions with the Artificial Neural Network (ANN)

-   - Available in this Github repository.
+   - Available in this GitHub repository.

-4. `ExampleDatad.mat`:
+4. `ExampleData.mat`:

    - This example dataset will be used in `run_example.py` for predicting Pau and Pac

-   - Available in this Github repository.
+   - Available in this GitHub repository.

 5. `run_example.py`:

-   - An example script that demonsrates how to run the `Chiu_AuAc_Standard_2022()` model  with the `ExampleData.mat`.
+   - An example script that demonstrates how to run the `Chiu_AuAc_Standard_2022()` model  with the `ExampleData.mat`.

-   - Available in this Github repository.
+   - Available in this GitHub repository.

 Installation (from scratch)
 ===========================